-Course ID: ÚTVŠ/ | Course name: Survival Course

-KP/12

-Completion: passed

-Condition for successful course completion:

-- active participation in line with the study rule of procedure and course guidelines, - effective performance of all the tasks defined in the course syllabus

-Content standard:

-The student demonstrates relevant knowledge and skills in the field, which content is defined in the course syllabus and recommended literature.

-Performance standard:

-Upon completion of the course students are able to meet the performance standard and should:

-- acquire knowledge about safe stay and movement in natural environment, - obtain theoretical knowledge and practical skills to solve extraordinary and demanding situations connected with survival and minimization of damage to health, - be able to resist and face situations related to overcoming barriers and obstacles in natural environment, - be able implement the acquired knowledge as an instructor during summer sport camps for children and youth within recreational sport.

-- 1. Principles of conduct and safety in the movement in unfamiliar natural environment - 2.
-Preparation and guidance of a hike tour - 3.
-Objective and subjective danger in the mountains - 4.
-Principles of hygiene and prevention of damage to health in extreme conditions - 5.
-Fire building - 6.
-Movement in the unfamiliar terrain, orientation and navigation - 7.
-Shelters - 8.
-Food preparation and water filtering - 9.
-Rappelling, Tyrolian traverse - 10.
-Transport of an injured person, first aid
+University: D. I. Šafá rik University in Košice University: P. J. Šafárik University in Košice Faculty: Faculty of Arts Course ID: ÚTVŠ/ Course name: Survival Course KP/12 Course type, scope a Course type: Practic Recommended cou rse-load (hours): Per week: 2 Per stu Course method: pre Number of ECTS cr Recommended seme ester/trimester of the course: 2., 4., 6.
+Course level: I., II.
+Prerequisities: Conditions for cours se completion: Completion: passed Condition for success sful course completion: - active participation in line with the study rule of procedure and course guidelines, - effective performan ce of all the tasks defined in the course syllabus Learning outcomes: Content standard: rotes relevent knowledge and skills in the field, which content is defined in the rates relevant knowledge and skills in the field, which content is defined in the recommended literature.
+Performance standard the course students are able to meet the performance standard and should: about safe stay and movement in natural environment, nowledge and practical skills to solve extraordinary and demanding situations val and minimization of damage to health, nd face situations related to overcoming barriers and obstacles in natural environment, - the acquired knowledge as an instructor during summer sport camps for ithin recreational sport.
+Brief outline of the c Brief outline of the course: Principles of conduct and safety in the movement in unfamiliar natural environment Preparation and guidance of a hike tour 3.
+Objective and subjective danger in the mountains 5.
+Objective and subj 4.
+Principles of hygiene and prevention of damage to health in extreme conditions 4.
+Principles of hygie ene and prevention of damage to health in extreme conditions 4.
+Principles of hygie5.
+Fire building 4.
+Principles of hygie 5.
+Fire building 6.
+Movement in the u ene and prevention of damage to health in extreme conditions infamiliar terrain, orientation and navigation 4.
+Principles of hygie5.
+Fire building infamiliar terrain, orientation and navigation 4.
+Principles of hygie 5.
+Fire building 6.
+Movement in the u 7.
+Shelters 8.
+Food preparation a 9.
+Rappelling, Tyrolia Infamiliar terrain, orientation and navigation and water filtering abs

-- 1. JUNGER, J. et al. Turistika a športy v prírode.
+1. JUNGER, J. et al. Turistika a športy v prírode.
 Prešov: Fakulta humanitných a prírodných vied PU v Prešove.
 2002.
 267s.
-ISBN 80-8068-097-3. - 2.
+ISBN 80-8068-097-3.

 PAVLÍČEK, J. Člověk v drsné přírodě.
 3. vyd.
 Praha: Práh.
 2002.
-ISBN 8072520598. - 3.
+ISBN 8072520598.
 WISEMAN, J. SAS: příručka jak přežít.
 Praha: Svojtka & Co.
 2004.
 566s.
 ISBN 8072372807.